Driving licence in Germany: Obtaining a driving licence

 If a student wishes to be tested in a car with an automatic transmission and sits the road test in such a car, a code or note will be added to the licence and the holder will only be permitted to drive cars with an automatic transmission.
 A test passed on a manual transmission car also gives qualification to drive either manual or automatic.

 Theoretical and practical training may be commenced at the same or different times.
 Some driving schools may insist a student attend a certain number of lessons before giving out appointments for driving lessons.

 Both exams are held by an authorised inspector who visits the driving school for this purpose.
 Students must pass the theory test before sitting the road test, with no more than a twelve-month gap between the two.
 During the road test, the driving instructor is present in the car with the assisting features of the driving-school car deactivated or connected to audio signals and a warning light (if the instructor has to intervene, the test will result in failure).

 After each exam, results are immediately given to the students.
-In the case of the road test, if the student meets all the required criteria, the licence is handed over by the inspector.
+In the case of the road test, if the student meets all the required criteria, a provisional licence (which is valid for three months or until the student receives their EU driver's licence, whichever comes sooner, and may only be used in Germany) is handed over by the inspector.
+The actual licence is sent to the student's home address at a later date.
 Should the student, for any reason, not be allowed to hold the licence at the time of a successful test (for example, because they have not yet reached the minimum age), the licence will be sent to the Kraftfahrzeug-Zulassungsbehörde (compare DMV DVLA) of the student's place of residence where it can be picked up as soon as the person becomes eligible.

 There are limits on the frequency and the time elapsed before failed tests can be reattempted.

-The failure rate for driving tests in 2011 was 28%.
-Automobile associations have given the opinion that this is due to the low quality of the education at driving schools as it benefits their income if students take additional lessons after failing.
+A 2022 release from the TÜV (Technical Inspection Association) revealed that the failure rate for practical and theory exams is 37 and 39% respectively - a 10% increase since 2013.Automobile associations have given the opinion that this is due to the low quality of the education at driving schools as it benefits their income if students take additional lessons after failing.

 For cars, people aged seventeen do not get a standard driving licence after passing all required tests.
 Instead, a permission slip that only allows for driving a car under the supervision of persons meeting certain criteria as stated on the permission slip.
 The actual driving licence becomes available upon the person's eighteenth birthday.